 -

-What Is a Holistic Rehab Center?
-Holistic addiction treatment centers are an option for people seeking a drug and alcohol rehab program that incorporates both the health of the mind and body.
-The term holistic rehab is used to describe alcohol and ...
+Holistic addiction treatment centers are an option for individuals seeking a drug and alcohol rehab program that incorporates the health of the mind and body.
+The term holistic rehab is used to describe alcohol and drug treatment programs that offer ...

 ... whole person.
 A relaxed environment to work on healing and recovery.
 Focus on physical activity and movement.
 Is Holistic Alcohol and Drug Rehab the Right Choice for Me?
 Many believe that holistic practitioners' approach ... continue reading -